-To join this program, you must be a resident of Virginia or Washington, D.C.
-We are not serving Maryland residents at this time due to insurance regulations in MD.
+To join this program, you must be a resident of Northern Virginia.
 However, if you join the program and are a Member for at least one year residing in the designated (geographic) market area, the benefits are portable.
 After a year, the benefits go with the Member as they travel or if a Member moves out of state, you can take your benefits with you.

 4. How do I join the program?

 All applicants must complete an application that includes a confidential financial statement.
 The application includes a medical release form authorizing your physicians to release your medical records for the past two years to us.
 Our Medical Director will review your medical records.
 Then our Member Services Facilitator will visit you to complete the in-home functional and safety assessment.

 5. Are there any medical conditions that would preclude a person from joining Goodwin House at Home?

 Yes, there are pre-existing conditions such as Parkinson’s disease, Alzheimer’s, and Multiple Sclerosis that would preclude someone from joining our program.
 Other medical conditions will be handled on a case by case basis.
 If a Member receives a diagnosis such as Parkinson’s after he joins the program, Goodwin House at Home will provide care for this Member based on the financial plan chosen.